Please provide your zip code to see plans in your area.

 A. Failing to pay your Medicare premiums puts you at risk of losing coverage, but that won’t happen without warning.

-Though Medicare Part A – which covers hospital care – is free for most enrollees, Parts B and D – which cover preventive care and prescription drugs, respectively – charge participants a premium.
+Though Medicare Part A – which covers hospital care – is free for most enrollees, Parts B and D – which cover physician/outpatient/preventive care and prescription drugs, respectively – charge participants a premium.
 If you’re enrolled in Social Security, your Part B premiums will be paid from your benefits automatically, so there’s generally no need to worry about missing a payment.
 You can also arrange to have your Part D premiums paid from your Social Security benefits.
-The same holds true if you opt for Medicare Advantage (Part C) over Original Medicare.
+The same holds true if you opt for Medicare Advantage (Part C) instead of Original Medicare.

 Your Medicare Part B payments are due by the 25th of the month following the date of your initial bill.
 For example, if you get an initial bill on February 27, it will be due by March 25.
 If you don’t pay by that date, you’ll get a second bill from Medicare asking for that premium payment.
 That second bill will be due by the 25th of the following month – in this case, April 25.